 Bonuses You Will Receive

-You will receive two bonuses with your new plan-set on disc; an easy-to-build 5-lb thrust engine for desktop demonstration and plans for the MEG-2X experimental backpack helicopter.
+You will receive two bonuses with your new plan-set, including an easy-to-build 5-lb thrust engine for desktop demonstration and plans for the MEG-2X experimental backpack helicopter.
 Both of these items have been modeled in 3D CAD.
 Neither of these plan-sets have been offered before now.
 As an aid to those that would like to experiment with ultralight helicopters, the disc includes links to 13 in-depth seminars on helicopter aerodynamics, design, and operation.
 Although the plans are mainly about the pressure jet engine itself, rotary wing enthusiasts will find the package a virtual gold mine of information.
 3D CAD models and drawings can be viewed on your computer without having to purchase the native software.
 The viewer lets you rotate, pan, make section views, take dimensions, and make parts transparent so you can see what’s underneath.
-It creates a whole new depth of understanding how the items are built and how they work.
+It creates a whole new depth of understanding about how the items are built and how they work.

 There is nothing like the 3D CAD experience to get youngsters motivated about the computer aided design and the engineering professions.
 And there is nothing as effective as these modern technologies to assist in the actual building process.
 The educational community calls it “project-based learning”, and it’s a powerful way to engage participants – professors and students alike.
 If you want to spark enthusiasm in a youngster, work with him or her in building an exciting and serious project like a jet engine.
 It will absolutely transform the impact of the experience, and you will be teaching things you may not even know you are teaching – project management and funding, computer aided design, the relationship of effort to reward, as well as actual mechanical and fabrication skills.
 And as a DIY enthusiast, it will transform your experience as well.
 You will learn things like the relation of thrust to the fuel’s energy and the design of the engine, and how a reaction motor’s thrust translates into horsepower or kilowatts.
 Universities have used the G8-2 jet to teach physics because it captivates students’ interest, and it serves as a simple model for the physics of converting fuel into power.
-Details and equations are in the manual on disc.
+Details and equations are in the manual.
 Click on the image to the right to see a sample page taken from the beginning of the technical discussion in the manual.
 (If the large image is unclear, your browser may have resized it to fit your monitor.
 Displaying it full size will give better results.)

 Cory Waxman, a professor at Bioscience High School in Phoenix, has created a school-wide sustainable transportation program around our XR3 Hybrid three-wheeled vehicle.
 Click on the following link for a brief article by Mr. Waxman on how this hands-on project is transforming the learning experience for students: Project Based Learning